QUALITY DECLARATION - SUMMARY

 The System of National Accounts and the Australian Accounting Standards are used for directly collected or administrative data as appropriate.
 The survey uses Standard Question Wording (which are used in most ABS economic business-based collections) to collect standard financial data items.
 A core set of characteristics questions have been developed.

-Further information on the technical aspects (including item definitions) associated with the statistics from the Business Characteristics Survey can be found in the Explanatory Notes and Glossary associated with this release.
+Further information on the technical aspects (including item definitions) associated with the statistics from the BCS can be found in the Explanatory Notes and Glossary associated with this release.